InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/creating_an_innersource_strategy.md

 ## Context

-InnerSource is not a means to an end.
+InnerSource is not an end in itself.
 It must deliver clear benefits to your organization and support its goals.
 If InnerSource and its benefits is mainly explained and positioned in a rather abstract way, it might be difficult to convince management and a critical mass of the development teams.
 People might say/think "InnerSource sounds great, but it is not relevant for our organization".

 ## Forces